scott-a-m/prediction-models-poc/README.md

 ### 🔹 Churn Prediction

-To understand what the numbers mean, as well what the different options are in the payloads below, see the follow the dataset links above.
+To understand what the numbers mean, as well what the different options are in the payloads below, follow the dataset links above.

 ```json
 {